PennyLaneAI/pennylane/doc/development/adding_templates.rst

    .. note::

-      This loads the image of the template added to ``doc/_static/templates`` in Step 1.
-Make sure that this image has the same dimensions and style as other template icons.
+      This loads the image of the template added to ``doc/_static/templates/<templ_type>/`` in Step 1.
+Make sure that this image has the same dimensions and style as other template icons in the folder.

 4. **Add tests** for your new template to the test suite.

-   * Integration tests which check that your template can be called inside a quantum node, and that PennyLane can compute gradients with respect to differentiable parameters, are added to ``tests/test_templates.py``.
+   * Integration tests, which check that your template can be called inside a quantum node and that PennyLane can compute gradients with respect to differentiable parameters, are added to ``tests/test_templates.py``.
-     Simply add your template to the fixtures (variables indicated by capital letters) to automatically run existing tests on your new template.
+     Simply add your template to the fixtures as explained in the docstring.

    * Add a new test class to ``tests/test_templates_<templ_type>.py`` that contains the unit tests for the template.
      Make sure you test all keyword arguments and edge cases like using a single wire.